 - Someone has to be the sensible adult when it comes to your children.
 Although it will be challenging, you also need to consider your own actions.
 Make sure you are fully aware of how they will influence your children.

 It is reassuring to know that because the decision to divorce is one that doesn’t come easily.
-And it should be an absolute last option after you have attended professional marital counseling, marital workshops and done everything you can to save your marriage.
+And it should be an ABSOLUTE last option after you have attended professional marital counseling, marital workshops, read every book, talk to your pastor, etc… and done everything you can to save your marriage.